Visit ankitrathi.com now to:

 Let me start with a real-time situation; a new enthusiastic data scientist joins a firm.
 He knows how to analyse data, how to build models around it, how to create data stories.
-Now, business wants him to work on a use-case, data scientist understand the use-case and start looking around for data to work on.
-And he keeps on waiting, because there is no ready-made data available, data is hidden across various data stores.
-Now, data scientist needs help and here comes data engineer to his rescue.
+Now, the business wants him to work on a use-case, data scientist understand the use-case and start looking around for data to work on.
+And he keeps on waiting because there is no ready-made data available, data is hidden across various data stores.
+Now, the data scientist needs help and here comes data engineer to his rescue.

 “A Data Engineer is responsible for the creation, processing and maintenance of data pipelines which gives processed data that enables data scientists to work on their use-cases.”

-So I would like to call ‘data science’ as ‘data science & engineering’ which gives a better idea of engineering skills required in this field.
+So I would like to call ‘data science’ as ‘data science & engineering’ which gives a better idea of the engineering skills required in this field.

 But not all organizations realizes that they require both roles and most of the time data scientists end up doing data engineering tasks most of their time.

 An article from DataQuest mentions the following skills what a data engineer should have: